AztecProtocol/aztec-connect-bridges/src/specs/curve/readme.md

 ### General Properties for both deposit and withdrawal

 - The bridge is synchronous, and will always return `isAsync = false`.

-- The bridge does not use an `auxData`

 - _Note_: Because `stEth` is rebasing, we wrap/unwrap it to `wstEth` (wrapped staked ether).
 This is to ensure that values are as expected when exiting from or transferring within the Rollup.